RENAMO insurgency (2013–2021): Renewed tensions and clashes (March 2015–May 2018)

 In early March 2015, a leading legal expert in Mozambique, named Gilles Cistic, was murdered in central Maputo.
 Cistac had previously endorsed a proposal by RENAMO to create semi-autonomous provinces, an issue upon which the ruling FRELIMO party is divided.
-Following the murder, at a rally on 6 March, RENAMO leader Afonso Dhlakama accused FRELIMO of committing the murder and has threatened to bypass parliamentary debate and to start ruling the autonomous provinces he claims for RENAMO.
+Following the murder, at a rally on 6 March 2015 RENAMO leader Afonso Dhlakama accused FRELIMO of committing the murder and threatened to bypass parliamentary debate and start ruling the autonomous provinces he claims for RENAMO.

-On 14 June 2015, Dhlakama's forces perpetrated an ambush on Mozambican troops, claiming to kill as many as 35 government soldiers, bringing the cease-fire to a halt.
+On 14 June 2015 Dhlakama's forces perpetrated an ambush on Mozambican troops, claiming to kill as many as 35 government soldiers, bringing the cease-fire to a halt.
 According to the spokesperson for the General Command of the Mozambican police, Pedro Cossa, two policemen were wounded in the ambush, one of whom died on the way to the hospital.

 In December 2015, Dhlakama once again threatened to seize control of six northern and central provinces in March 2016: Sofala, Tete, Niassa, Manica, Zambezia, and Nampula.

-On 20 January 2016, the Secretary-General of RENAMO, Manuel Bissopo, was injured in a shootout, where his bodyguard died.
+On 20 January 2016 the Secretary-General of RENAMO, Manuel Bissopo, was injured in a shootout, where his bodyguard died.

 The Mozambican government reopened peace talks with RENAMO in July 2016, only to cancel them in the wake of escalating violence and an impasse over the status of the six northern and central provinces, which Dhlakama insisted were under his party's control.
 RENAMO responded by intensifying its guerrilla campaign, targeting police outposts and rail lines.
 Rail traffic in Sofala Province was temporarily suspended due to the fighting.

-On 12 August 2016, RENAMO rebels launched a major attack in Morrumbala District, destroying a clinic and freeing some prisoners held at the local police station.
+On 12 August 2016 RENAMO rebels launched a major attack in Morrumbala District, destroying a clinic and freeing some prisoners held at the local police station.
 Mozambican security forces retaliated with raids on the party's Morrumbala headquarters and a suspected insurgent base camp.

-On the morning of 19 December 2016, six insurgents attacked the Inhazonia open prison in Báruè District and released 48 prisoners.
+On the morning of 19 December 2016 six insurgents attacked the Inhazonia open prison in Báruè District and released 48 prisoners.
 RENAMO also attacked a health unit in the Honda administrative post, where its forces stole medical supplies.

 Around late December 2016, RENAMO announced that it had reached a truce with the FRELIMO government.
 On 3 January 2017 Dhlakama publicly stated that the truce had been extended for another two months.
 This allowed schools and roads closed due to the insurgency to be reopened.

-On 4 May 2017, Dhlakama announced that he had reached an agreement with the government to extend the truce indefinitely and that RENAMO militia forces would be vacating the government buildings that they had been occupying by the end of June.
+On 4 May 2017 Dhlakama announced that he had reached an agreement with the government to extend the truce indefinitely and that RENAMO militia forces would be vacating the government buildings that they had been occupying by the end of June.

-On 3 May 2018, Afonso Dhlakama, the longtime and influential leader of RENAMO, died after suffering a heart attack.
+On 3 May 2018 Afonso Dhlakama, the longtime and influential leader of RENAMO, died after suffering a heart attack.
 It is unknown if his ceasefire plan will go into effect.
 Due to Dhlakma's strong influence in the organization, it was also called into question if RENAMO could ever recover.
 The next month on 14 June 2018 Ossufo Momade, the interim leader of RENAMO, went into hiding.